 - The Coin Jar queries When having a land line and cell phone make sense, well maybe I want a Crackberry too!

-Hopefully your family gives you as good if not better advice.
+Hopefully your family gives you as good if not better advice, from this Carnival of Personal Finance.